 How to Design a Billing Statement That Will Help You Retain More Patients

-As the healthcare system is shifting toward a more consumer-driven environment, providers need to adjust to the many changes in patient care and medical practice management.
+As the healthcare system shifts toward a more consumer-driven environment, providers must adjust to the many changes in patient care and medical practice management.

-The patient-focused approach means you need to design a system that puts patients’ needs, preferences, and behaviors at the center of the healthcare experience.
+A patient-focused approach means designing a system that puts patients’ needs, preferences, and behaviors at the center of the healthcare experience.

 A carefully designed user journey that delivers an outstanding patient experience is the key to attracting new patients and retaining existing ones.

-However, if you want patients to be satisfied with their entire experience and return to your practice or facility, you can’t afford to overlook the payment process.
+However, if you want patients to be satisfied with their entire experience and return to your practice or facility, you can’t afford to overlook the statement and payment process.

 A poorly designed and confusing billing statement not only decreases patient satisfaction but also makes it more difficult to collect unpaid balances.

-Patients will have to call your billing department for clarification or they’d just put the bill aside so you’ll have to spend more resources on sending out reminders or hiring a collection service.
+Patients then call the billing department for clarification or put the bill aside, so you’ll have to spend more resources on sending out reminders or hiring a collection service.

 If your billing statement still looks like it’s from the 1990’s, it’s time for an upgrade.